Swatto86/BitBurn/README.md

 - Suitable for modern storage devices

 ## Usage

+### Windows Explorer Context Menu
+- On Windows, open BitBurn and use the "Windows Explorer Context Menu" card to add the shell entry.
+- Right-click any file or folder (multi-select supported) and choose **BitBurn -> Shred -> Choose Shred Algorithm**.
+- A quick modal appears in BitBurn to pick the algorithm and confirm.

 1. **File/Folder Wiping:**
    - Click "Wipe Files/Folders" or drag files into the application